mreschke/server-backups/README.md

 **NOTICE - Sensible Defaults Applied**

 If you do not define your own 'defaults', a sensible 'defaults' are still applied to keep even a single server definition less verbose.
-Run `serverbackups show-defaults` to see the `defaults` that are still being applied here.
+Run `serverbackups show-builtin-defaults` to see the `defaults` that are still being applied here.
 For example you don't need to define the prune rates, ssh port or ssh key if the `defaults` are acceptable.